Baileyton, Alabama

 Baileyton is a town in Cullman County, Alabama, United States.
 At the 2020 census, the population was 649.

-The town's mayor is Windell Calloway.
+The town's mayor is Benny Guthrie.

 History

 Baileyton was settled in 1870 by Robert Bailey, a farmer from Georgia.
 A post office was established in Baileyton in 1883.
 The town was incorporated in 1973.

 Geography

-Baileyton is located in northeastern Cullman County at (34.267139, -86.603018).
+Baileyton is located in northeastern Cullman County.
 The town lies northeast of the city of Cullman along State Route 69, with its municipal boundary reaching northeastward to State Route 67.
 The town of Fairview lies just to the west along SR 69, and the Joppa community lies opposite SR 67 to the northeast.

 According to the U.S. Census Bureau, the town has a total area of 13.8 km2, of which 13.6 km2 is land and 0.1 km2, or 1.06%, is water.